1ynxy/mesh-net/README.md

 // possible techniques for improving efficiency provided by new network structure
 //

+One method for improving data efficiency would be to switch over from using TCP to using UDP.
+For packets which do not have to be reliably sent, or have a short usefulness half-life, UDP would work perfectly fine, reducing the need for the call and response pattern of information transmission.

 Data throughput is an important factor, as larger amounts of data might incur a higher cost for users of the network, but perhaps more important is the latency induced by the network structure.
 In fast paced, or real-time games such as first person shooter games even small amounts of latency can prove for a large disadvantage, although there are some factors which can remedy this slightly.
 The delay value which can be tolerated by the participants depends on the used camera perspective... at least 50ms of additional delay can be tolerated [using certain fields of vision].
 In a paper on the Impact of Delay in Real-Time Multiplayer Games, 2002, by Pantel, L, claims that for games such as first person shooters, presentation delays of 100ms or more may be acceptable [?].

 ### 4.2 socket & computational load